victor-prm/php-sql-booktracker/README.md

 These docs are auto-generated from postman_collection.json.
+This is a homemade script, as I did not like the other json-to-md libraries I found out there.

 # Book Tracker